Cecile-Hirschauer/ECF/README.md

 - RainbowKit: Wallet connectivity toolkit for integrating Ethereum wallets into the dApp.
 - Wagmi and Viem: Libraries for smart contract interaction.

----

-This project aims to contribute to environmental causes through blockchain technology, empowering users to participate in funding campaigns and earn rewards through staking mechanisms.